 Well, don’t forget the sustainability.
 The PC is able to last longer by upgrading more advanced parts.
 Even if you upgrade your motherboard and getting a brand new system, you could still keep your monitor, keyboard and PC case.
 However, with a laptop, you can not do that.

 Right, let’s think about how much you have to spend for now.
-If you are still confused about what we’ve discussed above, then the budget you claim could make a final balance to laptop vs pc.
+If you are still confused about what we’ve discussed above, then the budget you claim could make a final balance to Desktop Computer vs Laptop Computer.
 Whether with a high or low budget, you can always get a better PC than a laptop as talked in ‘Performance’ above.

 Well, if you decide to buy a PC, make sure you don’t need the ‘mobility’ firmly.
 However, if it’s a laptop, you have to sacrifice the speed you could get from the PC.
 Anyway, the idea is to get a suitable computer that is powerful enough and at a reasonable cost, do you agree?
 I guess its a yes!